Difference Between Hibernate vs Sleep mode

 This both modes are popular choices in the market; let us discuss some of the major Difference.

-- No power in needed to maintain in hibernate mode but a small amount of power is needed to maintain the sleep mode (as the work is saved in RAM).
+- No power is needed to maintain in hibernate mode, but a small amount of power is needed to maintain the sleep mode (as the work is saved in RAM).

-- Hibernate mode is useful if you do not want to use your laptop for a longer time period whereas Sleep mode is useful if the laptop is suspended for a shorter period of time.
+- Hibernate mode is useful if you do not want to use your laptop for a longer time, whereas Sleep mode is useful if it is suspended for a shorter time.

-- Wakeup Time for Hibernate vs Sleep mode are less than 100 uS and less than 15 uS respectively.
+- Wakeup Time for Hibernate vs Sleep mode is less than 100 uS and less than 15 uS, respectively.

 Hibernate vs Sleep mode Comparison Table